Shapes, Sizes, and Dimensions of Various Rainwater Storage Tanks

 Potable water bladder tanks are made out of material approved for storing consumable liquids and come in sizes up to about 10,000 gallons.
-The job of fitting this bladder tanks under a house can be quite formidable and it is recommended to have them Specialist fitted.
+The job of fitting bladder tanks under a house can be quite formidable and it is recommended to have them specially fitted.

-To give you some idea on the size of tank for the required amount of water I have listed below the dimensions and approximate capacity for some popular tank sizes, I hope this information is useful, though this is by no means a definitive table!
+To give you some idea on the size of tank for the required amount of water, I have listed below the dimensions and approximate capacity for some popular tank sizes, I hope this information is useful, though this is by no means a definitive table!

 Capacity of Water Tanks